-So much for the yin-yang, Shanghai Fried Rice in the Filipino meal table is always like a fiesta because we love to share our food over a cheesy conversation.
-More so, fried rice is better enjoyed when paired with the following.
+So much for the yin-yang; fried Rice recipes at the Filipino meal table is always like a fiesta because we love to share our food over a cheesy conversation.
+More so, fried rice is more ideally enjoyed when paired with the following.

-- Egg and Bacon/Corned Beef/Hotdog/Longganisa (skinned ground pork)/Tapa (beef strips)/Tocino(sweetened pork)- Shanghai Fried Rice is a perfect breakfast meal especially when there is a pair of hotdogs or longganisa or slices of either tapa or tocino, strips of bacon, a serving of corned beef, and a sunny-side-up egg.
-These pairings are always the top favorites at eateries.
+- Egg and Bacon/Corned Beef/Hotdog/Longganisa – Fried Rice is a perfect breakfast meal, especially when there is a pair of hotdogs or longganisa or strips of bacon, a serving of corned beef, and a sunny-side-up egg.
+These pairings are always the favorites at eateries.

-- Pares/Adobo – this Shanghai Fried Rice is also enjoyable with saucy dishes like beef or pork pares (beef or pork stew) or adobo (chicken and pork marinade).
+- Pares/Adobo – Fried Rice is also enjoyable with saucy dishes like beef or pork pares (beef or pork stew) or adobo (chicken and pork marinade).

 - Fried Daing na Bangus (milk-fish cut in halves)/ Tilapia (St. Peter Fish)/ Dilis (Anchovies)/ Tuyo (dried fish)/ Tinapa (smoked fish) – if your diet is restricted from meats, then fried fish can equally match our featured fried rice.

-- Grilled Seafood – rice is still rice even if it is Shanghai Fried Rice.
-Then, it can also match so well with grilled shrimp or prawn, squids, clams, and scallops.
+- Grilled seafood – rice is still rice even if it is the best Shanghai Fried Rice.
+It can also match so well with grilled shrimp or prawn, squids, clams, and scallops.

-- Cold drinks – meanwhile, when fried rice is munched on either lunch or breakfast, it is better to quench your thirst with something cold like fruit juices or any carbonated drinks.
+Cold drinks – meanwhile, when fried rice is munched on either lunch or breakfast, it is better to quench your thirst with cold-like fruit juices or any carbonated beverages.

-Shanghai Fried Rice belongs to a league of its own.
-It is a rice recipe with a trashy beginning and harsh philosophical underlying.
+Fried Rice Shanghai belongs to a league of its own.
+It is a rice dish with a trashy beginning and harsh philosophical underlying.
 But at present, it ranks with a bunch of royalty recipes in the most privileged dining experience.

-With this, we are confident that you will find this recipe simple to follow.
+With this, we are confident that you will find this dish simple to execute.
 Primarily, this is wrapped with varieties that are aesthetically and lusciously attractive.
-It may not be easy at all, but it’s worth exploring.
+It may not be easy-to-do at all, but it’s worth exploring.

-Without a doubt, there is nothing that will hold you back in trying how to cook the best Shanghai Fried Rice out of meager leftovers.
+Without a doubt, there is nothing that will hold you back in trying to make the Fried Rice out of meager leftovers.

 For more delicious recipe, visit Eat Like Pinoy!